iree-org/iree/docs/developers/developing_iree/sanitizers.md

 cmake -DIREE_ENABLE_UBSAN=ON ...
 ```

-Note that both ASan and UBSan can be enabled in the same build.
+Note that both ASAN and UBSan can be enabled in the same build.

 ## Symbolizing the reports